manuelbieh/react-book/basics/event-handling.md

 ### Differences between The React event handlers and the native Event API

 As mentioned previously, React and JSX events resemble HTML attribute definitions.
-But there are differences: events in React are defined with **camelCase** instead of **Lowercase** meaning `onclick` is changed to `onClick` in React, `onmouseover` is now defined by `onMouseOver` and `ontouchstart` would be written as `onTouchStart` — you get the picture.
+But there are differences: events in React are defined with **camelCase** instead of **lowercase** meaning `onclick` is changed to `onClick` in React, `onmouseover` is now defined by `onMouseOver` and `ontouchstart` would be written as `onTouchStart` — you get the picture.

 The first parameter that is passed to the event handler is not an object of type `Event` as could be assumed.
 Instead, React supplies its own wrapper for the native event object, named a `SyntheticEvent`.
 The wrapper is part of React's event system and also works as a sort of normalizing layer to ensure cross-browser compatibility and, as opposed to some other browsers, it strictly follows the [event specifications of W3C](https://www.w3.org/TR/DOM-Level-3-Events/).

 In order to prevent the standard behavior of the browser during an event, we cannot simply return `false` from the event handler.
 React forces us to explicitly call `preventDefault()` - another fundamental difference to usage in the native Browser API.

-Last but not least, let us look at the event attribute or, in React's case, the event **prop**.
-React uses a **function reference** instead of a plain string \(which would be the standard in HTML\) which mandates the use of curly braces to inform JSX that a JavaScript expression is used.
+Last but not least, let's look at the event attribute or, in React's case, the event **prop**.
+React uses a **function reference** instead of a plain string \(which would be the standard in HTML\) which mandates the use of curly brackets to inform JSX that a JavaScript expression is used.

 This would look similar to: